Area:: 300 km2

 Economy which primarily depends on agriculture; world's largest producer of coconut products.
 The highest birth rate in Asia.

-On a social level, the country faces several challenges: the population living under the poverty threshold has increased in these recent years (33% of the population), the crisis has aggravated the unemployment rate (8% of the active population), there is a significant demographic growth and the inequality in wealth distribution persists.
+On a social level, the country faces several challenges: the population living under the poverty threshold has increased in these recent years (33% of the population), in 2009 the crisis aggravated the unemployment rate (7% of the active population), although it is now decreasing, there is a significant demographic growth and the inequality in wealth distribution persists.

 The manufacturing sector contributes to around 30% of the GDP.
 Industrial food processing is one of the Philippines' main manufacturing activities.
 The big industries are dominated by the production of cement, glass, chemicals products and fertilizers, iron, steel, and refined oil products.